techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 `char` is a character with a code between 0x20 and 0x7f.

 `diacriticCode` is optional, and is a number between 0 and 15.
 If it's not provided or if its value is 0, the char is written without a diacritic.
-Values 1 to 15 correspond to the diacritics in column 4 of the g2_latin set, which are:
+Values 1 to 15 correspond to the diacritics in column 4 of the `g2_latin` set in the teletext spec, which are:

 | `diacriticCode` | diacritic |
 |-----------------|-----------|